nickstokes/nightbot-extensions/README.md

 In the project directory you can either use `pip install -e .` or `pip install -r requirements`.
 You will need to create a `.env` file with the API address, Auth, and a filename for the SQLite database.
-Before running you will need to initialize the SQLite database with the `flask db upgrade`.
+Before running you will need to initialize the SQLite database with the `flask db upgrade` command.
 To run a test/development server, use the `flask run` command.